 It’s a neat little trick that allows manufacturers to use a generic shock body with a car-specific lower mount.
 That way they can keep manufacturing costs down and advertise the “independent ride height” feature.

 Adjustable lower mounts make it possible to extend the length of the coilover, which basically gives you adjustable ride height.
-This is something you can’t do with partially threaded coilovers because the lower mounts are fixed.
-But that’s not necessarily a bad thing.
+This is something you can’t do with partially threaded coilovers because the lower mounts are fixed, which isn’t necessarily a bad thing.

 In fact, many well-made coilovers that are fully threaded have fixed lower mounts.
 Adjustable mounts sure do make it easier to adjust your ride height, but that’s usually at the expense of reduced shaft travel.
 That’s why it’s a feature advertised in entry-level coilovers.